kpolovick2/biocomplexityResearch/README.md

 There were multiple reductions written to show that there these algorithms are somewhat accurate heuristics.
 This particular heuristic algorithm was chosen because it can be parallelized in mass using a GPU or multithreading for hardware acceleration, making it significantly faster than integer linear programming.

+As suggested by multiple proofs, it appears that any and all adjustments to the tags of a cluster are hard problems, meaning they cannot be accurately solved in polynomial time.
+These results are in the process of being confirmed, and heuristics for these changes are being developed currently.